Major and Minor Requirements

 Requirements for the Minor in Art History and Criticism

 The minor consists of five courses, excluding first-year seminars.
-Required courses are Art History 101; two 200-level courses; one 300-level course; and one additional art history course numbered above 101.
+Required courses are Art History 1100 [must be taken at Bowdoin - see ADVANCED PLACEMENT below for exception]; two 2000-level courses; one 3000-level course (must be taken at Bowdoin); and one additional art history course numbered above 1100.
 The major and the minor in visual arts are described in the Course Catalogue.

 This PDF checksheet is intended to be informational only.
 Students must consult with an academic advisor prior to registration.